-Furthermore, the Company or the different Classes of Shares will incur a fixed annual service fee payable to the Management Company reflecting all remaining expenses such as the fees of the Domiciliary and Listing Agent, the Administration Agent, the Registrar, auditors, legal and tax advisors, the costs of preparing, printing and distributing all prospectuses, memoranda, reports and other necessary documents concerning the Company, any fees and expenses involved in the registration of the Company with any governmental agency and stock exchange, the costs of publishing prices and the operational expenses, and the cost of holding Shareholders meetings.
-The current rate of the service fee payable in respect of each Class of Shares is set out in Appendix I.

-The annual service fee will be payable at a maximum rate of 0.12% per annum of the monthly average assets under management of the relevant Class of Shares of the Company for the portion of assets under management up to EUR 1 billion.
+Furthermore, the Company or the different Classes of Shares will incur a fixed annual service fee payable to the Management Company reflecting all remaining expenses such as the fees of the Domiciliary and Listing Agent, the Administration Agent, the Registrar, auditors, legal and tax advisers, the costs of preparing, printing and distributing all prospectuses, memoranda, reports and other necessary documents concerning the Company, any fees and expenses involved in the registration of the Company with any governmental agency and stock exchange, the costs of publishing prices and the operational expenses, and the cost of holding Shareholders meetings.
+The annual service fee will be payable at a maximum rate of 0.12% per annum of the monthly average assets under management of the relevant Class of Shares for the portion of assets under management up to EUR 1 billion.
 Any increase in the current rates of the service fee up to such maximum rate will only be implemented upon giving not less than 1 months' notice to affected Shareholders.
-If the assets of a Class of Shares of the Company exceed EUR 1 billion, a 0.02% discount on the service fee of the relevant Class of Shares applies to the assets above this limit and a further 0.02% discount applies to assets over EUR 5 billion.
+If the assets of a Class of Shares exceed EUR 1 billion, a 0.02% discount on the service fee of the relevant Class of Shares applies to the assets above this limit and a further 0.02% discount applies to assets over EUR 5 billion.
 However, the annual service rate cannot be less than 0.01% for a specific Class of Shares.
 Where a Class of Shares refers to payment of 0.00% annual service fee, the costs covered by the annual service fee incurred by the relevant Class of Shares are borne by Robeco.

-4. Depositary fee
+4. Depository fee

-The average depositary fee of the Company will be approximately 0.02% of the average net assets of the Company.
-Depending on the net assets of the Company and the transactions made, such fee may however be higher or lower than the average fee indicated above.
+The average depositary fee of the Company will be approximately 0.02% of the average net assets of the Company, depending on the net assets of the Company and the transactions made.
+The fees per Class may however be higher or lower than the average fees indication.
+Detailed information on the average depositary fee of each Class is available in the annual report of the Company.